Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 Babies have small stomachs and immature digestive systems.
 This can lead to frequent feedings throughout the day.
 It can lead to frequent wake-ups in the night, which is a common cause of sleep deprivation for new parents.

 Remember, newborns don’t understand the concept of day and night yet.
+Newborns do not have a circadian rhythm in the early weeks, which contributes to their irregular sleep patterns.
 Their sleep cycles are short, lasting around 2-4 hours.

 Try to understand how sleep deprivation affects your daily function and feelings.
 Don't be hard on yourself; that will not do you any good.